University of Houston Cougar Classic

 However, there must be a clear violation.
 Just explain the link well and I'll buy it.

 Don't just respond to theory with your own shell w/o engaging with the OG shell!!

 If you think the theory debate may collapse and become a wash, I'd suggest extending substance if you want me to look to the substantive debate when voting.

 Have a clear ballot story!
 I don't care if your aff is topical.
 However, I’ll listen to warranted T shells against kritical affs.

 do what you want, essentially. this is your space.

 Don't expect me to flow a one-sentence blippy argument that should have "won you the round."
 This is where the quality of arguments is crucial, and clarity is key.
 Slow down for taglines, author names, and particular arguments that you want me to for sure have down.
 I'll tell you to slow down as many times as needed in order to ensure that my flow is most accurate.

-Policy arguments are great.
+Policy arguments are great. love them!
 I find that my favorite rounds are policy-oriented.
 In regards to perms, make your permutation explicit, and identify net benefits during your speech.